-- Student grant of £200 per half year for those studying full time for a degree.
+(a) a student grant of not less than £200 per half year for those studying full time for a degree

-- A contribution towards costs of post 16 education (including part-time college, apprenticeships etc).
+(b) a contribution towards costs of post 16 education (e.g. part-time college, apprenticeships etc)

-- 50% of the cost of lessons in the performing arts (music, dance, drama etc).
+(c) 50% of the cost of lessons in the performing arts (music, dance, drama etc)

-- 50% of the cost of sporting activities (football, rugby, cricket, netball, riding etc).
+(d) 50% of the cost of sporting activities (football, rugby, cricket, netball, riding etc)

-- 75% of the cost of swimming lessons (except for children attending Hockliffe Lower School, who get them free of charge through the school, financed by West’s Charity).
+(e) 75% of the cost of swimming lessons (except for children attending Hockliffe Lower School, who receive them through the school, partly financed by West’s Educational

-There will be a maximum grant per child/young person per application, which will vary from meeting to meeting depending upon funds available (currently £150) except for: –
+- There will be a maximum grant per child/young person per application, which will vary from meeting to meeting depending upon funds available, except for: –

 It is very important that people remember that these are only examples.
-ANYONE under 25 residing in Hockliffe or Chalgrave is encouraged to apply for a grant towards ANY educational activity.
+ANYONE aged 24 or under residing in Hockliffe or Chalgrave is encouraged to apply for a grant towards ANY educational activity.
 NOTHING WHATSOEVER is ruled out, so long as the activity is educational.

-Receipts are required to support all applications, except the £200 student grant.
-It is very rare that this rule is waived and there must be an extremely good reason.
+Receipts are required to support all applications, except the minimum £200 student grant.
+It is very rare that this rule is waived and there must be an extremely good reason e.g. if you cannot fund an activity beforehand, in which case please apply to the charity.
 No receipt usually means no grant.

 Trustees meet in January and July.
 Applications will be considered at the January meeting if received by the clerk on or before 31 December of the previous year.
 Applications will be considered at the July meeting if received by the clerk on or before 30 June of that year.
-If a deadline is missed, the application will automatically be considered at the next meeting.
-For example, an application received on 3 January 2017 will be considered at the July 2017 meeting.
+If a deadline is missed the application will automatically be considered at the next meeting.
+For example, an application received on 1 January 2020 will be considered at the July 2020 meeting.
 Only in very exceptional circumstances (e.g. postal strike) will this rule be waived.